official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 “The French text … is actually not bad from a UK point of view.
 We shall have to see what Washington makes of it.
 My guess is that there is probably one more round of

-243 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^243]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-244 Telegram 2042 UKMIS New York to FCO London, 25 October 2002, ‘Iraq: Discussions on 24 October’.
+[^244]: Telegram 2042 UKMIS New York to FCO London, 25 October 2002, ‘Iraq: Discussions on 24 October’.

 326

-The Report of the Iraq Inquirysignificant concessions, in the ‘material breach’ area to be had out of the Americans.
+significant concessions, in the ‘material breach’ area to be had out of the Americans.
 I see our role tomorrow as being primarily a listening one … But I would like to see the Americans showing more teeth.”

-722. On 25 October, Mr Straw and Secretary Powell discussed the need to deal with views amongst other P5 members, that the reference to material breach in OP4 was a potential trigger for military action.245 They agreed that the issue needed to be addressed.
+722. On 25 October, Mr Straw and Secretary Powell discussed the need to deal with views amongst other P5 members, that the reference to material breach in OP4 was a potential trigger for military action.[^245] They agreed that the issue needed to be addressed.

 723. During the discussion in the Security Council on 25 October Sir Jeremy